 The Friends of Devon's Archives undertake projects aimed at widening access to and encouraging the study of Devon's written heritage.
 The success of these projects depends on the active involvement of volunteers whose enthusiasm and time commitment is greatly appreciated.
-For more information about how to become involved in any current Friends projects, please contact us.
+For more information about how to become involved in any current Friends projects, please contact us (using details on our contact page).
 Details of current and past projects are available below.

 Devon Document Donor Card

 Eighteenth century Devon: people and communities (website)

 Devon World War One Roll of Honour Project (website)

 Black history, a survey and list of references by Dr Todd Gray

 A note on the lands of the feofees of St Sidwell's, Exeter, by Sue Jackson

 I have one proper archive research project on-going and another project that rather more indirectly taps into the archives.
 My 'proper' archive research is on land-use and agriculture in Northern Devon using the Tithe Survey.
 I use the online pdfs of the Tithe Apportionment and transcribe these to get my data.
 I have published odds and ends from this in the Devon Historian.
 I have not been very consistent with this as I keep adding new parishes!
 I have field names, area (converted to decimal acres) land-use and the details of ownership and occupation.